ChapelR/custom-macros-for-sugarcube-2/readme.md

 `<<newcycle (name) (list of values) (number of turns)>>`:  Creates a new cycle.
 For example: `<<cycle 'time' 'day' 'night' 1>>` would create a cycle called `'time'` that changes between `'day'` and `'night'` every turn.

+`<<suspendcycle (list of cycle names)>>` and `<<resumecycle (list of cycle names)>>`: You can use these macros to target individual cycles and suspend them, preventing them from collecting turns until they are resumed.
+Suspended cycles are essentially 'frozen' in place.

 `<<deletecycle (list of cycle names)>>`: Deletes all of the cycles provided to it.
 Deleted cycles are gone for good.

 `<<resetcycle (list of cycle names)>>`: Cycles track the number turns that have passed since their creation.
 You can reset this count using this macro.
 The cycle will be like new again.